TypeOracle/TypeOracle/README.md

 2. the result will show

 ## Vulnerabilities (Table 2)

+The PDFs in fuzzing campaign can be downloaded from FUZZING_CAMPAIGN_LINK.

 ### adobe reader

 All the PoCs that we found on Adobe Reader.